stefanofa/awesome/TOPICS.md

 *   [withastro/starlight](https://github.com/withastro/starlight) - 🌟 Build beautiful, accessible, high-performance documentation websites with Astro

+*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

+*   [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page

+*   [matheusfelipeog/beautiful-docs](https://github.com/matheusfelipeog/beautiful-docs) - Pointers to useful, well-written, and otherwise beautiful documentation.

 ## mindmap

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown